What is AI customer service? A practical guide

 Is AI customer service the same as a chatbot?

 No. A chatbot widget sits on your website homepage and answers FAQ questions from a fixed script.
 It does not know your calendar.
 It does not know your products beyond what you type into the FAQ builder.
 It cannot draft a reply in your tone.
 It cannot log a contact in your CRM.
 It cannot qualify a lead and route them to the right person.
 Chatbots handle roughly 20 percent of the inbound customer service use case for SMEs: the "what are your opening hours" and "do you have parking" questions.
-AI customer service built inside your operational stack handles the other 80 percent: the WhatsApp message at 11pm asking about availability for next Saturday, the email thread that requires checking the booking system and drafting a personalised reply, the follow up that never got sent because the team was too busy.
+AI customer service built inside your operational stack handles the other 80 percent: the WhatsApp message at 11pm asking about availability for next Saturday, the email thread that needs the booking system checked and a personalized reply drafted, the follow up that never got sent because the team was too busy.
 The technical difference is that AI customer service uses large language models that understand context and generate fluent, on brand responses, whereas chatbots use rule based decision trees that follow a fixed script.
 The practical difference is that AI customer service can handle the actual inquiries your team receives every day, not just the FAQs.

 What does AI customer service look like in practice?